 14. Get Gardening

-A recent research study has confirmed what those with a green thumb have known all along: Tending to a garden gives you an emotional boost, particularly one that yields produce (but odds are that you and your S.O. won’t be sad to see some pretty flowers bloom either).
+A 2020 research study has confirmed what those with a green thumb have known all along: Tending to a garden gives you an emotional boost, particularly one that yields produce (but odds are that you and your S.O. won’t be sad to see some pretty flowers bloom either).
 In other words, gardening promotes a sense of well-being—multiply that by two and you’ve got a damn good backyard date.

 If you and your partner are pining for the good old days, you can always turn those memories into fodder for an at-home date night.
 Pick up a scrapbooking kit, print out some of your most Insta-worthy photos and get your partner in on a crafting project that pays homage to all the fun you’ve had to date.